Control actions

 }

-And in the code of the Vue.js component, we intercept the selection of the Edit action:
+And in the code of the Vue.js component we understand the selection of the Edit action:

 public startLocalAction(action: any) {